Ukrainian forces retake Russian-held territory near Kharkiv

 The fear is that the fighting could trigger a disaster on the scale of the Chernobyl disaster in Ukraine in 1986.

-Ukrainian Deputy Prime Minister Iryna Vereshchuk urged residents of Russian-occupied areas near the power plant to evacuate, adding that Ukrainian authorities have urged the Russians to set up humanitarian corridors to evacuate local residents received got no response.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk urged residents of Russian-occupied areas near the power plant to evacuate, adding that Ukrainian authorities have urged the Russians to set up humanitarian corridors to evacuate local residents but received no response.

 “The Russians are continuing to blackmail the Ukrainians and the entire world,” Vereshchuk said.
 “The Russian state engages in nuclear terrorism, setting the first such precedent in the history of mankind.”